blitten/blitten/README.md

 What’s the topic that you want to discuss?
 You can open the conversation with “Hey, remember we discussed [topic name]?” or “About [topic name]…”, so I understand what we’re talking about.

 #### Talk using proper nouns, not implicit
 As in, avoid using implicit words like “it”, “that”, “they”, “them”.
-What’s it?
-What’s that?
-Who are they?
-Use proper names, so I can understand what exactly are we discussing.
+Instead, ask yourself: What’s "it"?
+What’s "that"?
+Who are "they"?
+Use proper names, so we understand precisely what are we talking about.

 #### Be as specific as possible
 What is that you require of me?
 In which timeframe?
 Do you foresee any difficulties that I should take into account?